marwenrebah/holbertonschool-AirBnB_clone/README.md

 ## Files and Directories

-The following three functions are the foundation of this project:

-1. `Printf`: The entry point for the `printf` function, it receives the variables to format and print.
-2. `Print function`: Controls the formatting and string handling.
-3. `Select function`: Compares possible specifiers with the current pattern and returns the corresponding function.

 | Files       | Description                     |
 |-------------|---------------------------------|
 | models  | Edirectory will contain all classes used for the entire project.
 A class, called “model” in a OOP project is the representation of an object/instance.   |